Scanning Centrelink documents using an MFD 111-10010030

 When and where to scan

-If processing documents at first point of contact, staff must:
+When processing documents at first point of contact, staff must:

-- prevents unnecessary work item creation
+- prevent unnecessary work item creation

 - scan documents the same day they are received.
 If this is not possible, for example, because of a scanning contingency, change the date of receipt on the MFD